 My neurologist recommended further testing for rare diseases, and I underwent another round of spinal taps, EEGs, and blood tests.
 I remember waiting anxiously for the results, equally terrified that there would be something wrong with me and that there would be nothing wrong at all.

 Finally, the results from a blood test which had been shipped to Calgary came back with an identifiable issue.
 I had a high count of antibodies in my blood, which indicated that I may have Anti-NMDA Receptor Encephalitis.

 To be honest, what followed is a bit of a blur, one that may be better explained by the people who surrounded me at that time.
 What I do know is mostly made up of what I’ve been told.

 I know I went into hospital in North Vancouver, but was then transferred to VGH, where I spent nearly a month in intensive care and underwent steroid treatment, plasma exchange, and a chemo-like treatment called Rituximab.
-At one point, I was taking 16 pills a day.
+At one point, I was taking 16 different medications.
 Then I spent about two weeks at a facility at UBC before being discharged.

 But what it felt like to me was a series of nightmarish, often psychedelic dreams.
 I saw the world all in shades of one colour, and dreamt of being strapped into a hospital bed, fighting my restraints.
 I went through periods of mutism and catatonia.
 I felt like I could see and feel music.

 Since coming home my recovery has been both impressively rapid and painfully slow.
 In hindsight, even though I felt triumphant at the time, I was sluggish and off even for my first month or two at home.
 But as my medication has reduced and the swelling in my brain has gone down, I’ve slowly begun to settle into my old mannerisms and approach to life.
 When I’m able to, I can even write a few coherent sentences.

 Every week I inch closer and closer to my former self, but at the same time, I know I’ve been irreversibly changed.